datasciencecampus/pygrams/docs/tech-report.md

 It also takes into consideration the global trend, which sometimes may not be desirable

 ### Quadratic and Sigmoid fitting
 We decided to investigate alternative methods that would be more generic in the sense that emergence could be scored uniformly in the given timeseries and normalization by the global trend would be optional.
 Our immediate next thought was to fit quadratic and/or sigmoid curves to retrieve different emerging patterns in our corpus.
 Quadratic curves would pick trend patterns similar to Porter's method and sigmoid curves would highlight emerged terminology that became stationary.
 ![img](img/curves.png)

 The results from quadratic fitting were comparable to porter's method for our dataset as demonstrated in the results below.

 Porter:
-cmd: -it=USPTO-mdf-0.05 -cpc=G -emt | exec time: 07:23 secs
+python pygrams.py -it=USPTO-mdf-0.05 -cpc=G -emt
+exec time: 07:23 secs

     mobile device: 			    33.6833326760551
     electronic device: 		    28.63492052752744